mlz-ictrl/nicos/doc/source/classes/index.rst

 Device classes
 ==============

-This is an overview of all device classes that are part of the NICOS core distribution.
+This is an overview of all device classes that are part of the NICOS distribution.

 .. toctree::